urmilparikh95/Slack-App/DEPLOY.md

 ```
 to get the library recommendations.

 7. The Bot will then check if you have a Github repository configured.
 If a repository has been configured, the bot will then ask you about the type of recommendations you want.

-##### Use cases:
+#### Use cases:

+The use cases vary depending on the type of recommendations you want.
+We have used message bu They are as follows:

-##### Use case I:
+##### Use case I: (UI recommendation)
+In this case, the bot will suggest different recommendations related to UI components such as Buttons, ProgressBar etc.

 ##### Use case II:
+This case is concerned with providing library recommendations for Java code.
 ##### Use Case III:
+This use case consists of providing general refactoring tips according to the best practices for Android development.